netenglabs/suzieq/README.md

 **Suzieq** is both a framework and an application using that framework, that is focused on **improving the observability of your network**.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
 A good observable system goes well beyond monitoring and alerting.
 Suzieq is primarily meant for use by network engineers and designers.

 Suzieq does multiple things.
-It collects data from devices and systems across your network.
+It [collects](https://suzieq.readthedocs.io/en/latest/poller/) data from devices and systems across your network.
 It normalizes the data and then stores it in a vendor independent way.
 Then it allows analysis of that data.
 With the applications that we build on top of the framework we want to demonstrate a different and more systematic approach to thinking about networks.
 We want to show how useful it is to think of your network holistically.

 # Analysis

 Suzieq supports Analysis using CLI, GUI, REST API, and python objects.
-For the most part they are equivilent, though with the GUI we have combined the output of multiple commands of the CLI into one page.
+For the most part they are equivalent, though with the GUI we have combined the output of multiple commands of the CLI into one page.

 The GUI has a  status page to let you know what the status of entitites in your network.
 ![Suzieq GUI status](images/status.png)